 Instead of having a fully planned out answer, it’s best to have a few talking points/phrases you would like to discuss instead.
 You can then string these together in the best way possible on interview day.
 Not only will you come across as more human, it also means that if they throw a curveball your way, you are able to manipulate your answer to the situation.
 The same goes for when you speak about ethics, current topics and other subjects you’re likely to be asked about.

 5. Show some personality

 The fact that you have reached the interview stage shows that the medical school believes you already have a lot of the skills they are looking for.
-At interview you want to show them that you are more than just the embodiment of words on paper.
-Show some personality!
-Be confident!
-Smile!
-Introduce yourself at each station!
-Shake hands if possible!
-Actually seem interested in what the interview has to say!
+At interview, you want to show them that you are more than just the embodiment of words on paper.
+Show some personality, be confident, smile and introduce yourself at each station.
+Shake hands if possible and actually seem interested in what the interviewer has to say.
 Dress well – perhaps wear a blue suit instead of a black one?
-Keep your body language open!
-Maintain eye contact!
-These little things may seem insignificant, but they ensure that you are remembered and may enhance the view the interview has of you – first impressions still matter!
+Keep your body language open and maintain eye contact.
+These little things may seem insignificant, but they ensure that you are remembered and may enhance the view the interviewer has of you – first impressions still matter!